 - Promotions at Queensland Ballet

-Neneka Yoshida and Patricio Revé were both promoted to principal dancers during the Queensland Ballet’s 60th Anniversary Gala held in March 2021.
+Neneka Yoshida and Patricio Revé were both promoted during the Queensland Ballet’s 60th Anniversary Gala held in March 2021, Yoshida to principal, Revé to senior soloist.
 Both have been dancing superbly over the past few years.
 Yoshida took my breath away as Kitri in the Don Quixote pas de deux at the Gala and Revé I remember in particular for his performance as Romeo in the 2019 production of Romeo and Juliet, although of course he also danced superbly during the Gala.

 Congratulations to them both and I look forward to watching them continue their careers with Queensland Ballet.

 Some years ago I wrote an article about Fjord Review, the first issue.
 At that stage it was based in Melbourne (or so I thought anyway), although now it comes from Canada.
 Its scope is international and its production values are quite beautiful.
 I was surprised to find (by accident) that its most recent print issue contained a review of my book Kristian Fredrikson.
 Designer.
 See further information about this unexpected find at the end of this post.

 The print version of issue #3 also had some articles of interest about dance in Australia.
 ‘Dance break’ is a short conversation with Imogen Chapman, current soloist with the Australian Ballet; ‘Creative Research with Pam Tanowitz’ is a conversation with the New York-based choreographer whose latest work will premiere shortly in Sydney as part of David Hallberg’s season, New York Dialects; and ‘A.B.T.
 Rising’ discusses four recent dance films including David, ‘an ode to David Hallberg’.

 As to the review of the first issue mentioned above, some of the comments received following that post are more than interesting!